nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 You should be able to state the main question that the book tries to answer, and you should be able to state the subordinate questions if the main question is complex and has many parts.
 Which are primary and which secondary?
 Which questions must be answered first, if others are to be answered later?

 If you know the kinds of questions anyone can ask about anything, you will become adept in detecting an author’s problems.
-Some theoratical questions:
+Some theoretical questions:

 * Does something exist?
 * What kind of thing is it?